devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: updated query for getting workflow runner by appId and envId for active pipelines only (#3222)
 - Fix: App grouping optimisation on ci pipelines (#3219)
 - fix: label key can be saved without value if saved without propagation (#3190)
 - fix: rbac optimisation for creation of policies for devtron app, helm app and cluster (#2948)